Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 })
 ```

-Now le'ts refresh our page and we shoud see our game board with the blocks!
+Now let's refresh our page and we shoud see our game board with the blocks!

-Let's make our board a bit bit larger in the kaboom function change the scale to 2
+Let's make our board a bit larger in the kaboom function change the scale to 2

 ```javascript
  scale: 2